mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 appName
 ^^^^^^^

-* This parameter, which must always be present, identifies which App (functionality) you want to run.
+* This parameter, which must always be present, identifies which app (functionality) you want to run.
 Allowed values are:

   * "phononTransport": app to solve the phonon BTE and compute phonon transport properties.